kescholm/OSSM-Software/README.md

 # OSSM-Software
-THis is the public software in use on the OSSM
+This is the public software in use on the OSSM

 ## Branch Name Conventions.